ilmartoo/LiDAR-based_anomaly_detector/README.md

 ## Projects

-The two existing subfolders contain a project each one:
-- The main project of this repository is located in the `anomaly_detector/` folder.
-This project uses the obtained LiDAR data to characterize objects and detect any anomalies the may have.
+The main project of this repository is located in the `anomaly_detector/` folder.
+This project uses the obtained LiDAR data to characterize objects and detect any anomalies they may have. [[link](anomaly_detector/)]

-- The `error_measuring/` project's goal is to measure the cuadratic error a LiDAR dataset may have using plane aproximations.
+The `error_measuring/` project's goal is to measure the cuadratic error a LiDAR dataset may have using plane aproximations. [[link](error_measuring/)]